 Depending on your area, local cabinet galleries can match or beat the prices of big box stores.
-Plus, you’re getting much more value for your money.
+Plus, you can get much more value for your money.

-First of all, kitchen cabinet specialists in big box stores don’t come to your home, do a professional measure, see your home to make design suggestions and oversee that installation was done properly.
+First of all, kitchen cabinet specialists in the big box stores don’t come to your home, do a professional measurement, see your home to make design suggestions and oversee that installation is being done properly.

 Secondly, the cabinetry isn’t always the same quality.
 Be aware that you may be comparing apples to oranges.

-Lastly, designers go above and beyond to make sure you’re fully educated on your options, are happy with your choices and will help with the overall look of the kitchen, even if they’re only hired to do your cabinets.
+Lastly, designers and custom cabinetry providers will normally go above and beyond to make sure you’re fully educated on your options, are happy with your choices and will help with the overall look of the kitchen, even if they’re only hired to do your cabinets.